AriFordsham/GHCWiki/commentary/compiler/tying-the-knot.md

 Like before, `T` and `S` form a mutually recursive loop; the difference is this time it is done through an `hs-boot` file.
 At the point in time when we typecheck `A.hs`, we would like the `TyCon`s for `T` and `S` to be mutually recursive.

-However, this leads to a very intruiging requirement: when we typecheck the interface for `B.hi`, we must tie the knot with the local type environment (while typechecking.)
+However, this leads to a very intriguing requirement: when we typecheck the interface for `B.hi`, we must tie the knot with the local type environment (while typechecking.)
 Thus, rather than a mutable variable for the interface, we need to refer to a mutable variable for the current type-checking session.
 This variable is `tcg_type_env_var` in `TcGblEnv`.
 It is updated at various points during the typechecking session, including when we setup the type environment in `tcTyClDecls` (`tcExtendRecEnv` does the dirty work.)

 This leads to another complication with `ghc --make`: just how we must retypecheck the interface files after we finish typechecking a module loop, we must also retypecheck the interface files BEFORE we start typechecking, so that the knot-tying can take place.
 (Actually, hypothetically you could remove the later retypecheck, but we need it so that we can get up-to-date unfoldings, which aren't computed until after we run the optimizer, which is after all the thunks have been forced.)

+## All of the bits and bobs

+GHC's present knot-tying story is a bit hard to understand.
+It consists of at least the folowing components (if this seems like a random jumble, it's because it is!):

+- `if_rec_types :: Maybe (Module, IfG TypeEnv)` in `IfGblEnv`.
+This field affects how typechecking interfaces works.
+Operationally, when this variable is `Just (mod, get_tyenv)`,  any `Name` from `mod` is typechecked by looking it up in a mutable variable that is accessible via `get_tyenv`.
+The source of this mutable variable depends on how the interface monad is run (`initIfaceCheck`, `initIfaceTcRn`, `initIfaceTc`).
+- `initIfaceCheck :: HscEnv -> IfG a -> IO a`.
+This initializes the interface monad with "no useful info at all."
+According to its name, this is only supposed to be used when we are checking if an old interface is up-to-date.
+It fills `if_rec_types` depending on if `hsc_type_env_var` is set.
+In practice, there are a few uses:

+  - `checkOldIface`: We are in the recompilation manager and are trying to decide if an interface is up-to-date.
+Lives in `IfG` because we invoke `loadInterface` to get the hashes which we are going to compare against.
+  - `genModDetails`: We got an up-to-date interface (from `checkOldIface!`) and now we want to typecheck it into a `ModDetails` so it can be put in the HPT in make mode.
+(The HomeModInfo is ignored in one-shot mode.)
+  - `typecheckLoop`: In make mode, we finished typechecking an `hs` file which completes a loop: now we need to retypecheck the loop of interfaces so that the HPT properly points to the  right place
+  - A few miscellaneous calls `getLinkDeps` and `abiHash` which just want to get the `ModIface` via `loadInterface`.
+- `initIfaceTcRn :: IfG a -> TcRn a`.
+This initializes the interface monad while typechecking.
+In this case, `if_rec_types` is filled using `tcg_type_env_var`, which is updated in the course of typechecking.
+This is the preferred way to load things into the EPS because it will knot-tie correctly with the ongoing typechecking computation.
+- `tcg_type_env_var` in `TcGblEnv`, which is used to initialize `if_rec_types` when you call `initIfaceTcRn`.
+It is updated as we typecheck declarations.
+It itself is initialized by `hsc_type_env_var` (in the case of one-shot mode; in make mode any recursive references must be in the HPT already), or just a fresh variable otherwise.
+- `hsc_type_env_var` in `HscEnv`, which is used to initialize `tcg_type_env_var` in `initTcRn` and `if_rec_types` in `initIfaceCheck`.
+It is set in exactly one place, `hscIncrementalCompile`.
+We need to setup the type variable here because `checkOldIface` can load up home modules (this is not the case for make mode; those interfaces are already in the HPT), and we need the "right" type variable to already be fed in when we construct the thunks.